CesarSP99/TAMU-CSCE679-HW1/README.md

 ## 🌐 Live Demo

-The project is deployed and can be accessed at: [cloud.cesarsp.com:13000]()
+The project is deployed and can be accessed [cloud.cesarsp.com:13000](cloud.cesarsp.com:13000)

 ## 🚀 Getting Started